yozehariando/ObsF-Demo/src/index.md

   isPlaying: false,         // Animation state
   animationTimer: null,     // Holds the interval/timer ID
-  allSimilarSequencesData: [], // Store the full dataset for filtering };
+  allSimilarSequencesData: [], // Store the full dataset for filtering
+  geoMapSequenceSubset: [], // Store the specific subset for the Geo Map animation };

 // <<<--- START NEW FUNCTION DEFINITION --- >>>